BogdanManolache/Travelzzzilla/README.md

 This is a NextJS project which is intended to provide the user a way to search for cities to visit and to be able to save the returned information into a database so that it can be accesesed later.

-The user can also view the cities saved to "Favourites" on a map and can check the weather for a certain city by going to its page.
+The user can view the cities saved to "Favourites" on a map and can check the weather for a certain city by going to its page.
+On the map there are two types of markers: for cities that are just on the "Favourites" list and for cities that are on the "Favourites" list but that are also "Top" cities (marked with a heart icon).

+Tip: for every city saved as a favourite you cand click on a link ( it's hard to miss :D ) and be redirected to Booking.com to find accommodation and/or transportation.

 ### Built with: